golikovva/KPConvWeather/README.md

 * [Scene Segmentation](./doc/scene_segmentation_guide.md): Instructions to train KP-FCNN on a scene segmentation task (S3DIS).

 * [SLAM Segmentation](./doc/slam_segmentation_guide.md): Instructions to train KP-FCNN on a slam segmentation task (SemanticKitti).

 * [Pretrained models](./doc/pretrained_models_guide.md): We provide pretrained weights and instructions to load them.

 * [Visualization scripts](./doc/visualization_guide.md): For now only one visualization script has been implemented: the kernel deformations display.

+* **Synthetic Weather dataset**: a minimal example showing how to handle multiple weather variables stored at different point locations is provided in `datasets/WeatherDataset.py`.

 ## Acknowledgment